Kodaijin/KodaSheets/README.md

 Built for tabletop card printing (custom decks, prototypes, proxies) where you want many cards laid out on a single sheet with proper margins, gutters, bleed, and cut marks.

+Please open issues if there are bugs or feature requests!

 ## Features